 It's the most fun you can have while telling a story with a firearm in America as a civilian.

-- Historically relevant even if it isn’t a true to life replica of an best assault rifle
+- Historically relevant even if it isn’t a true to life replica of an great assault rifle

 - Incredibly fun